 A tractor spreads manure over a crop to encourage healthy growth by giving them needed nutrients.

 Recipe Four – Fish Waste

-You’ll use this homemade plant food at a ratio of three gallons for every 100 square feet.
+You’ll use this at a ratio of three gallons for every 100 square feet.
 It adds dozens of nutrients to the soil, and you simply pour it around your plants or vegetables.
 You can scale it way back if you want to make a small batch for your houseplants, but the process is the same.
 If you have a freshwater aquarium, it’s a great way to recycle your used water.

 Recipe Five – Green Tea

 You most likely know that green tea is great for people, but it also has benefits for your plants in helping improve their health.
-It makes a simple but strong homemade plant food recipe.
+It makes a simple but strong recipe.
 You can use weakened green tea once a month for your plant’s food, or you can use very diluted green tea instead of traditional water.
 It has high levels of calcium, potassium, phosphorus, and manganese.

 To start, get a quart of water and brew your green tea.
 Let it brew, and then let it cool until it reaches room temperature.
 You don’t have to remove the tea bags.
-Save the homemade plant food and water your indoor plants with it once every four weeks.
+Save them and water your indoor plants with it once every four weeks.
 If you want to replace water with this mixture, get two gallons of water and brew a single tea bag.
 Follow the instructions for the stronger dose and use it to water your plants once a week.